rycando/soulmate/README.md

 # soulmate
-Share your soul with playlisi
+Share your soul with playlist

-I want to do programming